Speaker Introduction for Glen Hiemstra

 We want to welcome Glen Hiemstra, America’s Guide to the Future, to speak to our _______ today.
-As a professional futurist Glen Hiemstra has been listening to the future intently for nearly two decades.
+As a professional futurist Glen Hiemstra has been listening to the future intently for two decades.
 Glen is the CEO and Founder of Futurist.com, a company that focuses on the dissemination of information about the future and how to create it.
-His most recent book is Millennial City: How a New Generation Can Save the Future, , was published in 2013 and is available for Kindle.
+His most recent book Millennial City: How a New Generation Can Save the Future, , was published in 2013 and is available for Kindle.
 Futurist.com, Glen’s website, is visited monthly by people from 120 nations.

 Glen lives in Seattle, Washington with his wife Tracie.
 They have three adult children.